When to Stop Bathing With Your Child?

-When Should You Stop Bathing With Your Child?
+When Should You Stop Showering With Your Child?

 Privacy is a concept that must be introduced to children at a decent age, especially when they start going to school.
-Kids must know that there are certain aspects of their life that are private, and no one else must be privy to them.
-There is no clear answer to the question of when to stop showering with kids.
-Medical experts, practitioners, and psychologists believe that as long as nudity is within the home, non-sexualized, not traumatic to the child, and of consent, then adults bathing with children is fine.
-However, there may be instances when your kids will start wanting some privacy.
-Read on to find out when to stop showering with kids:
+Kids must know that certain aspects of their lives are private, and no one else must be privy to them.
+There is no clear answer to when to stop showering with kids.
+Medical experts, practitioners, and psychologists believe that as long as nudity is within the home, non-sexualised, not traumatic to the child, and of consent, then adults bathing with children is acceptable.
+However, there may be instances when your kids want privacy.
+Here are a few guidelines to help you make this decision.

 1. When Children Start Feeling Uncomfortable